 Use this command to save your existing document directly into a new file named [filename].

 Writing this command in the command mode will suspend your current Vim session.
 You can also do this by pressing ctrl+z at the same time.

 Use this command whenever you want to invoke the graphical file explorer from your Vim console.

 Writing this command will align each line of your current file.

 Use this whenever you need to align all lines at the present position of your cursor.

 - :set autoindent

 This is one of the most used Vim commands you will use during your time with Vim.
 It sets autoindent for your current session.

-Vim has reached to the massive popularity it enjoys today among veteran Unix users not only because of its powerful editing capabilities but also for the vast array of versatile commands it offers.
-Mastering such useful Vim commands is not a child’s play, and we strongly suggest you do not try to memorize each of them individually.
+Vim has reached the massive popularity it enjoys today among veteran Unix users not only because of its powerful editing capabilities but also for the vast array of versatile commands it offers.
+Mastering such useful Vim commands is not child’s play, and we strongly suggest you do not try to memorize each of them individually.
 Instead, try to pick a few commands you can use right away and apply those directly in your next editing session.
-Only by practically using them, you will be able to master these different Vim commands.
+Only by practically using them you will be able to master these different Vim commands.
 Hopefully, this guide fulfills your intro to Vim and provides the insights you were looking for.